When to sell stocks

 What are good reasons to sell a stock?

 • The stock has reached your target value, in line with your investment strategy.
-It can help when you buy stocks to have a figure in mind at which you’d be happy to sell.
+It can help when you buy stocks to have a figure in mind where you’d be happy to sell.
 If the stock reaches this value, you can consider your investment a success.

 • Your investment strategy changes.
-Perhaps your originally investment strategy involved buying shares that would grow in value.
+Perhaps your original investment strategy involved buying shares that would grow in value.
 But now there might be factors which have made you prioritise income more.
-In this case, you might want to sell some high growth stocks and exchange them for those that will generate dividend income.
+In this case, you might want to sell some high-growth stocks and exchange them for those that will generate dividend income.

 • You identify a better opportunity.
 If, after careful analysis, you have identified that buying shares in another company would be more in line with your goals – but you need to free up cash to do so – then you may need to sell some existing stocks to take advantage of the new opportunity.

 • There are long-term problems with the company you hold shares in.
 In theory, you should be keeping a close eye on the performance of all companies you’ve invested in.
 Every company endures ups and downs.
 It’s par for the course.
-But if you feel that there’s something fundamentally wrong with the company that will affect its long-term success, then it could be time to get out.
-Even if it means making a bit of a loss.
+But if you feel that something fundamentally wrong with the company will affect its long-term success, then it could be time to get out – even if it means making a bit of a loss.

 What are bad reasons to sell a stock?